louisdewar/tutorial_web_content/README.md

 ## Folder structure

 All the content is in the `courses` folder.
 Within that folder there are course group folders (e.g. `courses/python`) which house a series of similar courses.
 If you want to include assets with your project you must name the folder the same as the `.yml` file.
-See [this](https://github.com/louisdewar/tutorial_web/blob/master/courses/example/demonstrating_assets.yml)
+See [this](https://github.com/louisdewar/tutorial_web/blob/master/courses/example/demonstrating_assets.yml) for more information.

 ## How do I view the result?